Valentina Sampaio: Modeling career

 In 2014, a clothing company fired Sampaio from her first modeling job because of her transgender identification.
 Although she was supposed to be in one of their ad campaigns, the company – which she has not disclosed – told her that the brand was conservative and its clients would not be receptive to a transgender model.
 Despite this hurdle at the very beginning of her career, she left her home state of Ceará for the first time to act in an independent film in Rio de Janeiro that later debuted at São Paulo Fashion Week.

 In November 2016, she walked her first runway at São Paulo Fashion Week.
 Soon after, L'Oréal made a short film about Sampaio, which they released on International Women's Day, and later the company made her one of the company's brand ambassadors.
 She is a L'Oréal Paris spokeswoman along with several other Brazilian women including: Grazi Massafera, Taís Araújo, Juliana Paes, Isabeli Fontana, Emanuela de Paula, Agatha Moreira and Sophia Abrahão.

 In February 2017, Sampaio received international media attention after appearing on the cover of Vogue Paris and becoming the first transgender model to appear on the magazine's cover.
 Later that year, she also appeared on the covers of Vogue Brasil and Vogue Germany.
 She is the first openly transgender woman to be featured on both magazines' covers as well.
 Other magazine cover appearances of Sampaio's include Vanity Fair Italia, Elle Mexico, and L'Officiel Turkiye.
 She has also worked with brands such as Dior, H&M, Marc Jacobs, Moschino, L'Oréal, and Philipp Plein.
 She is now signed with New York modeling agency The Lions.

 On August 2, 2019, Sampaio indicated her association with Victoria's Secret PINK on her Instagram account, making her the first openly transgender Victoria's Secret model.
 Her agent confirmed that VS PINK had hired Sampaio for a catalog photo shoot to be released sometime in August 2019.

 In 2020, Sampaio became the first transgender model to appear in Sports Illustrated.
 In late 2021, she became an Armani Beauty Ambassador.

+Sampaio attended the Met Gala in 2021, wearing Iris van Herpen.

 On October 15, 2024, Sampaio and Alex Consani became the first two transgender models to walk in the Victoria's Secret Fashion Show.